lbacik/php-sushi/docs/ValueObject.md

 ## Versions 0.x

-The old description (concerning to the first approach used) can be found here: [ValueObject 0.x](ValueObject-0x.md)
+The old description (concerning the first approach used) can be found here: [ValueObject 0.x](ValueObject-0x.md)